A 4+1 program is an accelerated sequence of a bachelor’s to a master’s degree in the same discipline completed in a total of 5 years.

 Two applications are required:

-- Application to participate in the BA/MA (BS/MS) program should be filed by the end of the sophomore year;
+- Application to participate in the BA/MA (BS/MS) program can be found here.
+This application should be filed by the end of the sophomore year.

 - Application for graduate studies should be filed in the fall of the senior year.

-Application procedures: The application for the BA/MA (BS/MS) program requires approvals of the department chair, the associate dean of graduate programs, and the associate dean for undergraduate programs.
+Application procedures: The application for the BA/MA (BS/MS) program requires approvals of the department chair, the Associate Dean of Graduate Programs, and the Associate Dean for Undergraduate Programs.
 This application must include a list, compiled with the major department, of a maximum of four courses that may be taken for both undergraduate and graduate credit.
-Any subsequent change in these designated courses requires the approval of the department chair, the associate dean, and the assistant dean for undergraduate programs.
+Any subsequent change in these designated courses requires the approval of the department chair and the associate deans.
 In addition, courses for such "double" credit must be so designated before the beginning of the semester in which they are taken.
 The application for graduate studies requires the same procedure required of regular graduate applicants with the exception of letters of recommendation (which are waived) and GRE results (which are waived).

 Approval of applications: The application for the BA/MA (BS/MS) requires approval by the faculty of the major department (appropriate procedures will be established by the department) and by the associate dean of graduate programs and associate dean of undergraduate programs.
 These approvals are subject to review of academic progress at the end of the junior year.
 The application for graduate study requires approval by the major department and the associate dean for graduate studies.
 Any approval will be provisional, subject to review of the student’s academic record in the junior and senior years.